markdom/specification/1.0/markdom.md

 This event represents the begin of a sequence ob [*Markdom contents*].

-Calling this method must be must be followed by a call to `onContentBEgin` or `onContentsEnd`.
+Calling this method must be followed by a call to `onContentBEgin` or `onContentsEnd`.
 A corresponding call to `onContentsEnd` must eventually occur.

 ###### `onContentsEnd` {#api-handler-handler-oncontentsend}